-Identifying the components of the student profile guide the development of the learning partnership by giving the instructor tools to utilize while assessing, interviewing and determining guest needs.
+Identifying the components of the student profile guide the development of the learning partnership by giving the instructor tools to utilize while assessing, interviewing and determining guest needs and hence creating a relationship.
 There are multiple components that make up the student profile - time, study and experience will assist in ultimate mastery as a senior specialist instructor.
+The first question to address, however, is exactly what is the senior client?

 There are many different definitions of a senior depending upon what the reference source is and, as well, the perspective.
 For instance, a student in the last year of high school is referred to as a senior.
 This senior ready to graduate can suffer from senioritis.
 One who has tested extensively with the National Ski Patrol is considered a senior patrol member.
 A high level employee in the government's state department is considered a senior official.
-Restaurants cater to certain demographics depending upon their business model and may advertize senior specials on their menus.
+Restaurants cater to certain demographics depending upon their business model and may advertise senior specials on their menus.
 The PGA hosts a senior championship; one must be over 50 to be invited.
 Membership to AARP requires one to be 50 years old, what the organization considers a senior.
 Only a few decades ago, parents in their 40's were sending their children off to college.
-Now, parents in their 40's are just starting their families.
-As we age we can be irritated to be offered a senior discount when we didn't ask and flattered when carded.
+Now, many parents in their 40's are just starting their families.
+As we age we may be irritated to be offered a senior discount when we didn't ask for it or flattered when carded by the barkeep.